uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/regular-expressions.md

-# Regular expressions
+# Regular Expressions

 {panel type="teacher-note"}

-# Regular expressions
+# Regular Expressions

 Regular expressions (regex for short) are closely related to FSAs, as we shall see.
 Much of the terminology that is needed was already covered in the previous section: we'll be using {glossary-link term="alphabet"}alphabets{glossary-link end} to put together a